karandesaiii/Hottest-Trade-Stocks-On-Reddit-in-Realtime/README.md

 This notebook finds the most popular stocks (tickers) on any reddit discussion

 Similar to www.wsbdaily.com but wsbdaily.com analyzes last 24 hours, this code analyzes user-specified number of hours.
-(Example: last 8 hours, last 6 hours and so on)
+(Example: last 8 hours, last 6 hours and so on).

+This enables the trader to pick stocks sooner, that is, when the stock's momentum is picking up.

 It also enables the user to view comments which talk about a particular stock sorted by the 'Best' comments first.
 (Reddit's BEST category evaluates comments based on upvotes, downvotes and replies - It's an overall quality score of the comment)